 What is expected of STAR members?

 All members are expected to attend general meetings, which are held every other week in the afternoon (if you have class or another valid reason that prevents you from making it to meetings, you will be excused), as well as volunteer five hours each semester.
-If you want to volunteer more, that's great, and many students do, but the total required time averages out to less than one hour per week!
+If you want to volunteer more, you definitely can!
+Lots of STAR students end up volunteering more than 5 hours because we love what we do.

 What makes a good STAR member?

-One of the most important qualities for being a STAR member is being willing to learn.
-Not everyone knows a lot about the university, or feels comfortable talking to prospective students and their family or speaking in front of groups - that's ok!
-New members receive training which teaches them about the university, and as new members become more involved they get experience talking in front of groups and with students and families.
-In other words, what you already know and can do isn't as important as if you're willing to learn and try new things.
+One of the most important qualities that a good STAR has is a willingness to learn.
+No one knows everything about the university, or feels comfortable talking to prospective students or speaking in front of groups right awa--and that's okay!
+New members receive training which teaches them about the university, and as members become more involved they can get experience talking to families and in front of bigger groups.

 What do I get for participating in STAR?

 While helping out the university is the primary purpose of STAR, we're constantly having our own events for fun.
-Cookouts in city park, apple picking, Sunday pizza at the Airliner, and all kinds of other group activities designed to meet other members!
-Plus we're constantly giving away shirts, prizes, and - every college student's favorite - free food!
+We have beach days, bowling, apple picking, Sunday pizza at the Airliner, and all kinds of other group activities designed to meet other members!
+Plus, we love to give away prizes and we always have snacks at meetings.

-While you don't have to speak in front of any large groups if you don't want to, there are plenty of opportunities for you to get experience speaking in front of crowds, a benefit all in it's own.
-And if nothing else, you get to learn all kinds of facts about the university that most people don't.
+While you don't have to speak in front of any large groups if you don't want to, there are plenty of opportunities for you to get experience speaking in front of crowds, which is a benefit all on its own.
+And if nothing else, you get to learn all kinds of facts about the university that most people don't know.
 For instance, did you know Calvin Hall used to sit where Macbride Hall is now located?
 That's why the bottom brick is a different color than the rest of the building!

 So how do I join STAR?

 STAR Membership drives are at the start of each semester.
 Prospective members fill out an application, then are scheduled for an interview by an advisor and current members.
-Don't worry though, the interview is nothing to fear - it's informal and mainly meant to get to know you and find out if you're a good fit for STAR.
-New members then receive training and information about the university before they start helping out at Visit Days.
+Don't let the interview intimidate you--we just want to get to know you and find out if you're a good fit for STAR.
+New members then receive plenty of training and information about the university before they start helping out at Visit Days.
 And current members are always happy to answer any questions or provide any help you might need!